-This quick frittata recipe is easy to whip up if you don't much time to cook a meal.
+This quick frittata recipe is super easy to make and requires very little washing up.
 Trust celebrity chef, Gary Rhodes, to help you turn some humble eggs, potatoes and bacon into a delicious and cheesy frittata recipe for brunch, lunch or dinner.